Filtered Quantum Phase Estimation: Fourier Series Analysis of Gaussian Function

 \section{Fourier Series Analysis of Gaussian Function}

-In this section, we analyze the error and determine the number of trigonometric basis functions required to approximate a Gaussian function centered at $\mu\in[-1,1]$ with the width $\sigma\in(0,1/2]$ by using the well-established Fourier series method.
+In this section, we review the error and determine the number of trigonometric basis functions required to approximate a Gaussian function centered at $\mu\in[-1,1]$ with the width $\sigma\in(0,1/2]$ by using the well-established Fourier series method.

 We begin by considering the Gaussian filter function $f(x)= \E^{-\frac{x^2}{2\sigma^2}}$, which we approximate over the domain $|x|\le L=1+|\mu|$ using a finite Fourier series.
 We then consider a shifting $x\rightarrow (x-\mu)$ so that the shifted domain includes $|x|\le1$.
 Let the maximum approximation error be bounded by $\epsilon_f$: